x264 vs x265 vs VP8 vs VP9

 - Hit the big red Show Changes button.

 - Use the Blue Buttons to choose between shrinking fit your screen, showing side-by-side, and showing the full resolution image (with scrollbars if it's too big to fit your screen).

 Note that this page is something of a "beta".
 Depending on traffic and interest, it could be expanded on, or could go down completely at some point.
 Few main items that have a bearing here:

 - It originally used about 145 GB of space on a dedicated server for all the images and video clips.
 This expense was a little hard to justify for one page, so I recently dropped all the video but kept the images (about 9GB).
-For reference, the entirety of mattgadient.com is about 1 GB if you exclude this page.
+For reference, the entirety of mattgadient.com is about 1 GB if you exclude the encode comparison tools.

 - These are really time consuming to process (encode, generate screenshots, etc) and put together a custom page for.
 I have some other comparisons in mind (8/10/12-bit, denoising, audio, etc) but don't want to spend weeks putting them together if it's not something that a number of people would find helpful/useful.